 (Im)mobilities of transnational ageing care: negotiating separation, solidarity and conflict within Brazilian families

-I seek to shed light on three sets of questions with wider disciplinary relevance: first, geographies and (im)mobilities of ageing care: how is transnational ageing care enacted and experienced in contexts of (im)mobility and (un)documented lived?
+In her project at MPI-MMG, Dora looks at the (im)mobilities of transnational ageing care and family re-negotiations across borders with a focus on ageing Brazilian parents and their migrant offspring in North America and Europe.
+She concentrates on embodied and emplaced experiences of ageing and care constructed over distance.
+She interviewed and followed the lives of Brazilian migrants in London, U.K. and Boston, U.S. in connection to their ageing parents in Brazil.
+She traced and visually documented family negotiations, solidarities, and tensions in contexts in which physical mobility across borders or family reunion is not always possible.
+She seeks to shed light on three sets of questions with wider disciplinary relevance: first, geographies and (im)mobilities of ageing care: how is transnational ageing care enacted and experienced in contexts of (im)mobility and (un)documented lived?
 What is the potential for new technologies to generate a presence in contexts of absence?
 Second, intersectionalities and inequalities of ageing: what new family and gender roles can be engendered in contexts of migration?
 What new intergenerational relationships can be contrived?
 What new care-related migration flows may emerge in response to children’s emigration?
-How do gendered, classed, and racialised bodies and identities play into this?
+How do gendered, classed, and racialized bodies and identities play into this?
 Third, temporalities of ageing and migration: to what extent are the temporalities of ageing and the temporalities of migration mutually inducing?